rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 ### The result of whitebox-testing

 In any case, you'll end up with testing a lot of your crucial business logic in artificially constructed ways and without them being integrated with other middlewares and React without resorting to `setTimeout`.
-With that, I've seen the tests become less expressive and more brittle; I've felt that I spend a lot of time on false-negatives or bughunting on a single test - something that I definitely consider a hefty testing smell.
+With that, I've seen the tests become less expressive and more brittle; I've felt that I spend a lot of time on false-negatives or bughunting on a single test - something that I definitely consider a big testing smell.

-## Improving integrated testing with `expect-redux`
+## Improving interaction tests with `expect-redux`

-With both `redux-saga` and `redux-observable` being hard to unit-test, I looked at ways to improve those tests that asserted the behavior of a process in the broader context of the application, the integration tests.
-When I say *integration*, I specifically don't talk about integrating with external APIs, but with the other parts of the frontend application. `expect-redux` helps with those dreaded tests where I had to use `setTimeout` and mocked stores to assert on the actions that were eventually dispatched.
+With both `redux-saga` and `redux-observable` being hard to unit-test, I looked at ways to improve those tests that asserted the behavior of a process in the broader context of the application, the interaction tests.
+When I say *interaction*, I specifically don't talk about integrating with external APIs, but with the other parts of the frontend application. `expect-redux` helps with those dreaded tests where I had to use `setTimeout` and mocked stores to assert on the actions that were eventually dispatched.

 <small>A simple test that uses `expect-redux` to assert that something is dispatched (from the [README](https://github.com/rradczewski/expect-redux#expect-redux---black-box-testing-for-redux))</small>
 ```js